apostrophe-module

 with an object in which each property is a helper name and each value

 is a helper function.
-Can also be called with name, function
+Can also be called with name, function to add

 just one helper.